Commitments to the environment and climate

 In particular, we have identified the following areas of intervention, for which we have established specific indicators and targets to be achieved:

-- integration of environmental and climate aspects into insurance underwriting and investment strategies;
+- integration of environmental and climate aspects into insurance and investment strategies;

 - strengthening public awareness of environmental and climate risks by promoting dialogue between stakeholders;

-- reducing environmental impacts generated by the Group's offices and by staff business travel;
+- reducing environmental impacts generated by the Group's offices, data centers and the staff mobility ;

 - demonstrating transparency regarding our policies and reporting on the results achieved.

-The Generali Group Strategy on Climate Change, approved by Assicurazioni Generali's Board of Directors on the 21st of February 2018 and updated on the 30th of June 2021, is a key reference point for the Group: it provides an overview of the decisions taken to promote a fair and socially just transition to a net-zero emission economy.
-For further information refer to the climate change strategy press release.
+The Generali Group Strategy on Climate Change, approved by the Board of Directors on the 21st of February 2018 and updated in July 2023, is a key reference point for the Group: it provides an overview of the decisions taken to promote a fair and socially just transition to a net-zero emission economy.

 Following this resolution, we have defined measures detailing how the strategy is to be implemented in the core business activities of the Group.
 These management solutions are reviewed and updated periodically to verify their relevance and ensure their effectiveness.
 They are described in the technical note available below, together with the Climate-related Financial Disclosure, which describes the results achieved to date.